 Any research is only as good as the data that drives it, so choosing the right technique of data collection can make all the difference.
 In this article, we will look at four different data collection techniques – Observation, Questionnaire, Interview and Focus Group Session – and evaluate their suitability under different circumstances.

 Seeing is believing, they say.
-Making direct observations, when the situation allows for it, is a very quick and effective way of collecting data with minimal intrusion.
+Making direct observations of simplistic phenomena can be a very quick and effective way of collecting data with minimal intrusion.
 Establishing the right mechanism for making the observation is all you need.

 - Non-responsive sample subjects are a non-issue when you’re simply making direct observation.

-- This mode doesn’t require a very extensive and well-tailored training regime for the survey workforce.
+- If the observation is simple and doesn’t require interpretation (e.g. the number of cars driving through an intersection per hour), this model doesn’t require a very extensive and well-tailored training regime for the survey workforce.

-- Infrastructure requirement and preparation time are minimal.
+- Infrastructure requirement and preparation time are minimal for simple observations.

-- Heavy reliance on experts who must know what to observe and how to interpret the observations once the data collection is done.
+- Analysis may rely heavily on experts who must know what to observe and how to interpret the observations once the data collection is done.

 - There is the possibility of missing out on the complete picture due to the lack of direct interaction with sample subjects.